van001/lesscode-fp/README.md

 - you either write pure functions (no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))) or functions with side-effects.

-- you just compose functions to produce a desired outcome.
+- you compose functions to produce a desired outcome.

-- you treat functions as a 1st class citizen and so you pass / return a function to / from another function.
+- you treat functions as a 1st class citizen and pass / return a function to / from another function.

 [lesscode-fp](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js), is a language agnostic functional library,